cedricg-mirror/reflexions/Configuration.md

 ```

 A breakpoint will be triggered for any call to NtCreateThreadEx occuring after the 150th supervised function call and before the 500th function call.
 This type of condition can be used after having run the sample at least a first time to get an idea of its execution flow.
-In a later release, it should be possible to set breakpoint based on the value of the parameters of the targeted function.

 The msg option simply offers the possibility to display a custom message to the kernel debugger when the breakpoint is triggered.
 It could be for instance instructions on how to manually proceed to obtain a specific result in the state the supervised code is when the breakpoint is triggered.